Jiangning Road station

 Jiangning Road (江宁路 (江寧路, Jiāngníng Lù)) is a station on the Shanghai Metro, which services Line 13 and opened on December 19, 2015.
-Travelling eastward, this station is the last station in Putuo District before it passes under the Suzhou Creek to Jing'an District.
+Travelling eastward, this station is the last station in Putuo District before it passes under Suzhou Creek to Jing'an District.

 Exits

 Jiangning Road station serves the south eastern part of Putuo District and is located below the intersection of Jiangning Road and Changshou Road.
 There are currently 4 entry points.